LISBON SCHOOL DISTRICT #19

 FEBRUARY 10, 2015

 ATTENDANCE: On Tuesday, February 10, 2015 President Rory Lien called the board meeting of the Lisbon School District #19 to order at 7:30 p.m.
 Members present were Rory Lien, Mark Qual, Liz Anderson and Brent Dick.
 Member Webb arrived later.
 Also in attendance were Supt.
-Steven Johnson, HS Principal Adair, Elem.
+Justin Fryer, HS Principal Adair, Elem.
 Principal Meckle, Lori Lyons and guests Dan Rood, Kraig Steinhoff, LyDell Mairs, Ben Zahrbock, and Terri Barta.

 CONSENT AGENDA: Qual moved, seconded by Anderson to approve the established agenda, minutes of the January 13, 2015 board meeting, bills list and finance reports.
 Approved by unanimous roll call vote.

 PRINCIPALS REPORTS: previously submitted to board.
 Meckle reported further on sessions from NDAESP held on ÒBe a Game ChangerÓ with a strong emphasis on student engagement and technology implementation.
 Adair informed further on extracurricular activities – looking at super region tournaments next year in Fargo & Wahpeton.
 And submitted a report that was requested last month on the number of students failing courses and which courses they are.

 BOARD REPORTS: Dick reported the policy committee met earlier and had another batch to amend.
 Lien reported he had attended the Negotiations Workshop with Dr. Johnson.